Math Activities

 different subtraction problems by having your "whale" eat different

 amounts of fish.
-For addition practice, have the "whale" cough up
+For addition practice, have the "whale" cough up some

-some fish again and add to the fish that were not eaten.
+fish again and add to the fish that were not eaten.

 Salad Bowl Facts

-Display a salad bowl, a pair of salad tongs, paper plates, pencils,
+Display a salad bowl, a pair of salad tongs, paper plates, pencils, and

-salad ingredients, he writes on his paper the problem and solves it.
+ingredients, he writes on his paper the problem and solves it.

 A-MAZE

-To incorporate more than one math operation and add fun practice at
+To incorporate more than one math operation and add fun practice at the

-can also vary depending on the number chosen for the outcome.
+depending on the number chosen for the outcome.

 Monster Math